|Pete Lembo Bio|

 • Led Elon to final rankings in the top-25 in three of his last four seasons -- 23rd in 2007, 17th in 2008 and ninth in 2009.

-• His .759 winning percentage at Lehigh was the highest for a head coach in the school's history and the second best in Patriot League history.
+• His .759 overall winning percentage and .778 league winning percentage at Lehigh are both the second highest in Patriot League history.

 • Named the Eddie Robinson National Coach of the Year and the Patriot League Coach of the Year in 2001.